udacity/nd9990-c3-microservices-exercises/Classroom_Project_Instructions/Part_0_Prerequisites_and_Getting_Started.md

 3. Edit the security group's inbound rule to allow incoming connections from anywhere (`0.0.0.0/0`).
 This will allow an application that is running locally to connect to the database.

+> Note: AWS RDS will automatically create a database with the name `postgres` if none is configured during the creation step.
+By following the setup instructions provided here, we will be using the default database name.

 ### Verify Connection
 Test the connection from your local PostgreSQL client.
 Assuming the endpoint is: `mypostgres-database-1.c5szli4s4qq9.us-east-1.rds.amazonaws.com`, you can run: